snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 ## Snabb's lwAFTR configuration files

-SnabbVMX's configuration file `lwaftr` attribute points out to a Snabb's lwAFTR configuration file.
-This configuration file keeps a reference to a binding-table, among other information, which is an important piece of a lwAFTR deployment.
+SnabbVMX's configuration file `lwaftr` attribute points to a Snabb's lwAFTR configuration file.
+This configuration file keeps a reference to a binding table, among other information, which is an important piece of a lwAFTR deployment.

 Here is how a lwAFTR configuration file looks like: